 • usually due to thrombotic or embolic occlusion of an intracranial artery (or in combination with an extracranial lesion)

-• most often of atherothrombotic or cardioembolic etiology
+• most commonly of atherothrombotic or cardioembolic etiology

 Lacunar stroke